windnode/WindNODE_ABW/docs/scenarios.rst

 Scenarios
 =========

-The scenarios are build along to main dimensions: generation capacity of RES and diffusion of flexibility options.
+The scenarios are build along two main dimensions: generation capacity of RES and diffusion of flexibility options.
 We look at the years 2035 and 2050.
 Aside from expected generation capacity the pillars also define the characteristics of the demand side.